 As a songwriter, you are entitled to monetize and collect royalties from any use of your songs.
-Publishers can claim any video on YouTube on any channel that contains music controlled by them and their writers, whether the video contains an official recording, a live performance, a cover version, or a remix.
+Publishers can claim any YouTube video that contains music controlled by them and their writers, whether it’s an official recording, a live performance, a cover version, or a remix.

-Your label/distributor monetizes your compositions on YouTube
+2. Your label or distributor monetizes your compositions on YouTube

 Songs earn royalties in two ways: from the master recording (actual audio file) and the composition (underlying music and lyrics).
-Most record labels/distributors only control master recordings, therefore, they are only collecting royalties generated by the master recording on YouTube.
+Most record labels or distributors only control master recordings, and therefore they can only collect royalties generated by the master recording on YouTube.

-Videos without advertisements generate royalties
+3. Videos without advertisements generate royalties

-There is a set royalty rate per view
+4. There is a set royalty rate per view

-Any video on YouTube can be monetized
+6. Any video on YouTube can be monetized